Machu Picchu

 The Pyramids at Giza, Egypt

-With a profound history of almost 3000 years, Great Man created the most renowned building of all time.
-The pyramid is over 146.5 meters tall (481 feet), with a base length of 230.4 meters (756 feet) on each side and a weight of over 6 million tons.
-It has been voted as one of the seven wonders of the world on an ongoing basis and remains on the list.
+With a profound history of almost 3000 years, the Great Man created the most renowned building of all time.
+The pyramid is over 146.5 meters (481 feet) tall, with a base length of 230.4 meters (756 feet) on each side and a mass of more than 6 million metric tons.
+People keep voting for it as one of the seven wonders of the world, and it stays on the list.
 The Giza Pyramids were built between 2540 and 2560 BC.

 Chichen Itza